-The Family and Medical Leave Act (FMLA) requires an employer to maintain coverage under any group health plan for an employee on FMLA leave under the same conditions coverage would have been provided if the employee had continued working.
-Coverage provided under the FMLA is not COBRA coverage, and taking FMLA leave is not a qualifying event under COBRA.
-A COBRA qualifying event may occur, however, when an employer's obligation to maintain health benefits under

-FMLA ceases, such as when an employee taking FMLA leave decides not to return to work and notifies an employer of his or her intent not to return to work.
-Further information on the FMLA is available on the Website of the U. S. Department of Labor's Wage and Hour Division at dol.gov/whd or by calling toll-free 1-866-487-9243.
+The Family and Medical Leave Act (FMLA) requires an employer to maintain coverage under any "group health plan" for an employee on FMLA leave under the same conditions coverage would have been provided if the employee had continued working.
+Group health coverage that is provided under the FMLA during a family or medical leave is NOT COBRA continuation coverage, and taking FMLA leave is not a qualifying event under COBRA.
+A COBRA qualifying event may occur, however, when an employer's obligation to maintain health benefits under FMLA ceases, such as when an employee taking FMLA leave decides not to return to work and notifies an employer of his or her intent not to return to work.